vadniks/Arnamsneat/Readme.md

-# A simple, lightweight and flexible GUI toolkit library
+# A simple, lightweight and flexible SDL2-based GUI toolkit library

 Currently only for Linux systems.
 Not thread-safe.
+Supports UTF-8 encoding.

 Example usage is shown in the demo executable.